fjossinet/RNArtistCore/README.md

     These options translate the residue characters along the X- or Y-axis (for example, to move it by 5 pixels along the X-axis, type "-dxr 5").
 The X- and Y-axis are in the "classical" orientations (0,0 is the bottom left corner).
     To push the characters on the left (X-axis) or to the bottom (Y-Axis), you need to use the two hypens syntax (like "--deltaXRes=-5").
+If you saved a user-defined value for one of these options, you can erase it by doing "-dxr 0 -s".
-Once one of these two options user-defined, their value will be stored as the default one.
-To erase them, make them equal to 0 (like "-dxr 0").
-The number has to be a positive or negative integer.
+    The number for these options has to be a positive or negative integer.

 * -df number<br/>
   --deltaFontSize=number

     Modifies the residue character size.
 To decrease it by 5 in size, you need to use the two hypens syntax (like "--deltaFontSize=-5").
+If you saved a user-defined value for this option, you can erase it by doing "-df 0 -s".
-Once this option user-defined, its value will be stored as the default one.
-To erase it, make it equal to 0 (like "-df 0").
-The number has to be a positive or negative integer.
+    The number for this option has to be a positive or negative integer.

 * --font=font_name